About unfiled tax returns.

 What will the IRS do if you haven’t filed?

-The IRS will typically prepare a “substitute for return” (SFR) as a placeholder for a missing tax return.
+The IRS will typically prepare a “substitute for return” (SFR) as a placeholder for your unfiled tax return.
 The numbers in the SFR will be their “best guess” and will include every deposit as taxable income (including loans, gifts, transfers, etc.) and only reflect basic deductions.
 The IRS will not account for deductions that you may be entitled to, such as family, real estate, business, or tuition deductions.
 With the SFR prepared and assessed, the IRS can contact you at any time and, once it does, it may be legally entitled to seize your property, your assets, and even garnish your wages.

 The burden is then on you to show that the IRS’s adjustments are incorrect.
 This can be difficult to do–especially if you do not have records to prove your case.
 It’s fairly common to see people walk through our doors without records–and this is part of what we’re here for.
 We can help you recover these records and find legal alternative solutions for those missing pieces.